rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 #### Commenting Contained Items

-Another style of doc comment, `//!`, adds documentation to the item that contains the comments rather than adding documentation to the items following the comments.
+The style of doc comment `//!` adds documentation to the item that contains the comments rather than to the items following the comments.
 We typically use these doc comments inside the crate root file (*src/lib.rs* by convention) or inside a module to document the crate or the module as a whole.

-For example, if we want to add documentation that describes the purpose of the `my_crate` crate that contains the `add_one` function, we can add documentation comments that start with `//!` to the beginning of the *src/lib.rs* file, as shown in Listing 14-2:
+For example, to add documentation that describes the purpose of the `my_crate` crate that contains the `add_one` function, we add documentation comments that start with `//!` to the beginning of the *src/lib.rs* file, as shown in Listing
+14-2:

 <span class="filename">Filename: src/lib.rs</span>